 Still, I concede there is something to be said about decluttering and reducing waste.
 I have devised a simple trick: I will take pictures of my bloated closet and storeroom and look at them each time I take something to the cash register.
 The stress of not knowing where to put my new purchase will quell my urge to buy.
 The money I save will then go toward an early retirement fund.
 It is a win-win proposition that doesn’t require hawking heirlooms or recycling dirty underwear.

-This article previously appeared in the May/June 2014 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."
+This article was published in the May/June 2014 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."